MichaelaBrezinova/MichaelaBrezinova.github.io/README.md

-# Landing page for LYRE music recommender
+# My personal website

-This is a temporary version of the website while we are migrating the full pipeline to be functioning externally.
+This is a version of my personal website.